clasei/clasei/README.md

 Thoughts?
 Write to [**clasei@proton.me**](mailto:clasei@proton.me)

-Make a nice day, one line at a time.
+Make a nice day, one line at a time

 ```[ build, don't talk ]```